volkerdobler/insertnums/README.md

 ```

-_Be aware: You can use the stop expression in expressions, but in contrast to numbers, the stop expression cannot extend the current selection (just stop before the end)_
+_Be aware: You can use the stop expression in expressions, but in contrast to numbers, the stop expression cannot extend the current selection (just stop at last selection).
+If the stop expression is shorter than the selection, the rest will not be changed.
+If you want to delete the rest, you have to provide an empty string as return code instead of true for the expression._

 The _"cast"_ information for expressions defines the output: